 Vietnamese Green Papaya & Prawn Salad

-This light, refreshing, crunchysalad is a popular snack – or street food -usually served in small quantities throughout Vietnam.
-The Vietnamese like to eat thin slices of sweet dried pork or beef with it.
-If you have a mandoline with a grater attachment, use it to shred the green papaya.
-It always reminds of a beautiful movie I once saw, The Scent of the Green Papaya.
+This light, refreshing, crunchy salad is a popular snack or street food usually served in small quantities throughout Vietnam and always reminds of a beautiful movie I once saw, The Scent of Green Papaya.

 Inroduction